C & E Morton was a large packaged foods producer. Workers from C & E Morton established Millwall Football Club.

 Morton was a dedicated Puritan, and devoutly observed the Sabbath.
 He was a reserved man, with very few close associates, and his only known sentiment was towards his mother.
 He was emotionally cool, but just and honest.

 The head office and factory in London were based at Leadenhall Street by 1858.
-The location close to the Leadenhall meat market, one of the largest meat markets in the world, was surely no accident.
+The site was located nearby to one of the largest meat markets in the world.

 The London premises were relocated to a larger site on Leadenhall Street from 1866.